-Spy Tunes one guitar version of ‘I’m Your’ was actually recorded before Mraz officially released it and based on the original live version.
+My one guitar version was actually recorded before Mraz officially released it.
+I based it on an early live version.

 | B | F#/A# | G#m | E |

-A few licks are incorporated in the arrangement, these could be seen as chord extensions, if included you’d get this:
+A few licks are incorporated in the arrangement.
+These could be seen as chord extensions.

 | B B6 | F#/A# F#add9 | G#m | E Emaj7 |

-This progression only change once and that is for the M8 section, goes like this:
+The chord progression only changes once and that is for the m8 section.

 | B F#/A# | G#m F# | E | C# |

 In I’m Yours, you don’t play full barre chord shapes.
 Only fractions of the full shapes are used over no more than three strings at a time.

 As we’re in the key of B this can be difficult to visualize on the fret board at first.

 Most great guitar parts only use fractions of a barre chord shape like this so it would be a great idea to practice the chord progression all over the neck in order to find out which shapes sound the best to you.